 Each filter has a data field which is compared to a value.
 A preset filter compares against a fixed value, whereas a dynamic filter compares against data from another component.

 Dynamic filter example

 Let's say you want to display the headshot of a user, if their ID is entered into a filter component called userID.
-We also have a resource called Headshots, which has an ID for each user and a filepath column with that user's headshot's filename.
+We also have a database table called Headshots, which has an ID for each user and a filepath column with that user's headshot's filename.

-We'll add and configure an image to fetch the filepath data from the Headshots resource.
+We'll add and configure an image to fetch the filepath data from the Headshots table in our data source.
 We then add our dynamic filter in our image configuration, specifying that we should grab the data from the record whose ID matches the userID filter value.

 Preset filter and ordering example

 Less commonly, you may want to compare against a fixed value.
-Usually using a fixed value will get you the same image (until the underlying data changes), but we can also use the order to influence what image appears.
+Usually using a fixed value will get you the same image (until the underlying data changes), but we can also use the sort to influence what image appears.
 Let's use our previous example, but this time we want to display the headshot of the most recent active user.
-In your Headshots resource, you also have the status of each user ("active"/"suspended") as well as the last_login date/time.
+In your Headshots database table, you also have the status of each user ("active"/"suspended") as well as the last_login date/time.